Bernd Girod

-Education and Career
+Education and career

 Girod received his M.S. in electrical engineering from Georgia Institute of Technology (1980) and his Dr.-Ing in electrical engineering from the University of Hannover, Germany (1987).

-Prior to Stanford, he was a professor of electrical engineering at the University of Erlangen– Nuremberg and an assistant professor of media technology at the MIT Media Lab.
+Prior to Stanford, he was a professor of electrical engineering at the University of Erlangen–Nuremberg and an assistant professor of media technology at the MIT Media Lab.

 Research

 His research interests are in image and video coding, computer vision, and multimedia systems.
+In 1998, Bernd Girod was elevated to fellowship of the IEEE for contributions to the theory and practice of video communication.

 Girod's research has been central in startup ventures, including Polycom, Vivo Software, 8x8, and RealNetworks.
 He holds nearly 40 patents.